To a T (video game): Development

+To a T was designed by Keita Takahashi, creator and designer of the Katamari Damacy series.
 Keita Takahashi revealed his new studio uvula and their work on an unannounced game with Annapurna Interactive in August 2022.
 A full reveal followed in June 2023, with a trailer showcasing gameplay from To a T. Previously, Takahashi had designed Wattam, a puzzle-platforming game developed by Funomena and published by Annapurna Interactive.
 Originally the title was intended to be a PlayStation 4 exclusive published by Sony and co-developed by Santa Monica Studio.
 However, this version never came to fruition and Annapurna stepped in to publish the game after Sony Interactive Entertainment ceased involvement.

 On February 24, 2025, uvula put out a release date trailer featuring a new original song performed by Rebecca Sugar, creator of Steven Universe, which was written by the game's composer Sakai Asuka and lyrics by Keita Takahashi and Sam Bird.
 The trailer premiered during Annapurna Interactive's 2025 showcase.
 The game was released on May 28, 2025 for PlayStation 5, Windows and Xbox Series X/S.

 Reception

 To a T received "mixed or average" reviews, according to review aggregator website Metacritic.
-OpenCritic determined that 50% of critics recommend the game.
+OpenCritic determined that 48% of critics recommend the game.

 Push Square praised the game for being "personal, touching, and guaranteed to make you smile".